VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
+Color, in most cases, is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

 Exceptions include: